schbz/vue-breakpoint-compass/README.md

 ## About

-A typescript-ready vue 3 plugin created to provide devs with more detailed feedback as to how the current window size fits into any given set of CSS breakpoints.
+A Vue 3 plugin created to provide devs with more detailed feedback as to how the current window size fits into any given set of CSS breakpoints.
 A small display shows the breakpoint name and how far away the nearest breakpoints are in pixel percentages with a progressbar.

 [Demo](https://skylrs.com/apps/vbcdemo)